-One general practice covers the Paddock Wood area, although three other practice boundaries (some outside of the Tunbridge Wells Borough Council area) also cover part of this area.
-Due to the significant growth proposed for this area, it is considered that a new general practice is commissioned to serve this area and the new population.
-A guide land take would be up to 0.5 hectares and land should be allocated as part of the development proposals for this area.
+- One general practice covers the Paddock Wood area, although three other practice boundaries (some outside of the Tunbridge Wells Borough Council area) also cover part of this area.
+Due to the significant growth proposed for this area, it is considered that a new medical centre is required to serve this area and the new population. - In terms of patient flow of the population, it is the CCG's view that the population of Tudeley will flow to practices in the Tonbridge area in order to register with a GP, however there is not the capacity in these practices to accommodate this growth.
+A satellite medical centre should be considered within Tudeley Village - Within this area, it is also important to recognise that its not just about considering the infrastructure impacts from a building perspective but the wider issue of workforce and longer term sustainability and resilience of general practices